0xAX/linux-insides/Initialization/linux-initialization-8.md

 #endif
 ```

 which initializes automatic process group scheduling.
+The `autogroup` feature is about automatic creation and population of a new task group during creation of a new session via [setsid](https://linux.die.net/man/2/setsid) call.

-After this we are going through the all `possible` cpu (you can remember that `possible` CPUs store in the `cpu_possible_mask` bitmap that can ever be available in the system) and initialize a `runqueue` for each possible cpu:
+After this we are going through the all `possible` CPUs (you can remember that `possible` CPUs are stored in the `cpu_possible_mask` bitmap that can ever be available in the system) and initialize a `runqueue` for each `possible` cpu:

 ```C
 for_each_possible_cpu(i) {